“PLAN YOUR WORK FOR TODAY AND EVERY DAY, THEN WORK YOUR PLAN.” – MARGARET THATCHER

 - The fact that you should set aside at least 10-12 months if not more for your UPSC preparation.

-Benefits of a time table for study for UPSC preparation:
+Benefits of a Time Table to Study for UPSC Preparation

 - It helps you cover the entire UPSC syllabus within the stipulated time frame.
 When you outline a work schedule at the outset, you can be sure of how much time you have in all and distribute your studies accordingly.
 This way, you can evenly smoothen out your IAS studies and not freak out towards the end when you near the exam date.